 I do not have a high level of hand recovery so I look for studies that do not cherry-pick high functioning stroke survivors to test the efficacy of hand rehab.
 Many studies with positive results start with stroke survivors who already have beginning finger and thumb movement.
-To decide how excited to get I look at the outcome measures.
-They are a good way to decide if research results apply to someone like me.
+To decide how excited to get I look at the outcome measures to see if the results apply to someone like me.

 Franck studied stroke survivors with no spontaneous hand recovery (1).
 Group 1 was taught to keep the affected arm/hand in an "optimal condition" and told what to do when discomfort occurred.
 Before rehab, the highest score on the Fugl-Meyer test was a 9 out of 66.
 After 6 weeks of rehab for 4.5 hours per week, the highest Fugl-Meyer score was a 20 which can be achieved with